obsidianmd/obsidian-help/en/Obsidian Sync/Migrate to Obsidian Sync.md

 Android filesystems vary greatly by device, but generally, follow the same steps as you would to move your vault manually, ensuring it is removed from any syncing service on your device.

 #### iOS/iPadOS

 To move an existing iCloud vault to your device, follow these steps:

-> [!note] If you already have the data on another device and have set up Obsidian Sync, it’s recommended to [[Set up Obsidian Sync#Sync a remote vault on another device|set up a new local vault from Sync]] instead.
+> [!note] If you already have the data on another device and have set up Obsidian Sync, it's recommended to [[Set up Obsidian Sync#Sync a remote vault on another device|set up a new local vault from Sync]] instead.

 - [[Back up your Obsidian files|Back up]] your vault.
 - Create a new vault on your device, ensuring **Save in iCloud Drive** is disabled.
 - Force quit the Obsidian app on all devices to pause Sync.
 - Open the **Files** app on your iOS/iPadOS device.
 - Long-press the vault folder under **iCloud Drive → Obsidian**, then select **Move**.
-- Move the vault to **On My iPhone/Device → Obsidian** and confirm that it’s now visible.
+- Move the vault to **On My iPhone/Device → Obsidian** and confirm that it's now visible.
 - Tap **Copy**.
 - Return to **iCloud Drive → Obsidian** and delete the old vault folder.